faster-cpython/ideas/3.13/engine.md

 For efficiency reasons, all exits in the same micro op will use the same exit object and data.
 For simplicity, we will also require that no micro op contains both an `EXIT_IF` and an `UNLIKELY_EXIT_IF`.

-We also need to make sure that tier1 never enters an invalid executor, but we should be doing that anyway.

 Since `UNLIKELY_EXIT_IF` has no attached exit/executor it is compact;
 it only needs two bytes to store the target.